Tom Wheeler (writer): Other writing

-As of 2018, Wheeler is working with Frank Miller on a project called Cursed, which is an illustrated YA book reimagining the King Arthur legend from the point of view of the Lady of the Lake.
-Wheeler will write the prose, while Miller will provide original full-color and black-and-white illustrations.
-Miller and Wheeler will also simultaneously adapt the book into a TV series, which has already received a 10-episode order from Netflix.
-They will also both be executive producers on the project.
+On March 22, 2018, it was announced that Wheeler was working with Frank Miller on the graphic novel Cursed, a reimagining of the King Arthur legend from the point of view of the Lady of the Lake.
+The graphic novel was written by Wheeler, while Miller provided full-color and black-and-white illustrations.
+Six days later it was announced that Miller and Wheeler will also simultaneously adapt the book into a TV series of the same name, which had already received a 10-episode order from Netflix.
+Both Wheeler and Miller served as executive producers and Wheeler also served as showrunner and writer.
+The graphic novel was published by Simon & Schuster in the fall of 2019 and the TV series' first season was released on Netflix on July 17, 2020.
+On July 9, 2021, Netflix canceled the series after one season.